vivid-planet/comet/.changeset/happy-weeks-switch.md

 Change blocks-meta.json format: the key (type) for OneOfBlocks is now included

-projets that still have a copy of generate-block-types should swtich to @comet/cli
+Projects that still have a copy of generate-block-types should switch to @comet/cli